Lieutenant Colonel Rick

 Middle East political-military events for NBC

-colonel has a bachelors degree in government and the Arabic language, and
+colonel has a bachelors degree in government and the Arabic language,

 a masters degree in international relations with a concentration in Middle